Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

   return random_pick(p)
 ```

+Here the type checker will only expect types of `int` or `str` for `T`.

 There are also arguments available to set the upper boundary or variance in a `TypeVar` -- please see the [reference docs](https://docs.python.org/3/library/typing.html#typing.TypeVar) for more information.

 ### Use typing.Protocol for structural subtyping

 [PEP 544](https://peps.python.org/pep-0544/) introduced the `Protocol` type.
 The `Protocol` type helps Python support _structural subtyping_ or "static duck typing".
-In other words, when looking at whether two types are compatible, the actual structure and capabilities are more important than the name of type.
+In other words, when looking at whether two types are compatible, the actual structure and capabilities are more important than the _name_ of type.

-A `Protocol` type can be defined by one or more methods, and a type checker will verify that those methods are implemented where a protocol type is specified.
+A `Protocol` type can be defined by one or more methods, and a type checker will check that those methods are implemented where a protocol type is specified.

-Below we create a `SupportsFly` protocol class which expects a `fly()` method on compatible types being passed into `ascend()`.
+Below we create a `SupportsFly` protocol class which expects a `fly()` method on all compatible types being passed into `ascend()`.

 ```python
 # from typing import Protocol  # Python >=3.8